Rafat004/Rafat004/README.md

 ### 🚀 What I do
 - Build full-stack web applications
 - Break things in production (and fix them later)
-- Explore too many technologies at once
-- Learn by chaos, not by plan
+- Learn by chaos

 ---